sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 https://some-video-call-service.com/join/23423
 ---===---
 ```

+#### How do I add a calendar

+[Add the calendar to the built-in Calendar app](https://support.apple.com/guide/calendar/add-or-delete-calendar-accounts-icl4308d6701/mac) and then enable it in the Dato settings.

 #### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser or browser profile? {#velja}